- Pulsed Lasers and LEDs

 Note that fiber coupling does always lead to a loss in optical output power.
 The typical coupling efficiencies for elliptical laser diode beam shapes is 40 % for single mode and 80 % for multi-mode.
 The typical coupling efficiencies for fiber amplified laser beam shapes is 60% for single mode and 80 % for multi-mode in the visible/NIR range.
 At 355 nm the coupling efficiency in a single mode is typically of 50 %.
 Below 350 nm no fiber coupling is offered at the moment.

-* Exceptions are made for a few butterfly-diode-based laser heads with a FC/APC receptacle as output (e.g., LDH-P-F-1030), or some lasers with a fixed output fiber as standard such as the LDH-P-FA-530B laser.
+1 Except for a few butterfly-diode-based laser heads where a FC/APC receptacle is used as output (e.g., LDH-P-F-1030, CPDL-S-F-1060).
+Some lasers do come with a fixed output fiber by default such as the LDH-P-FA-530B.

 |Possible fiber types||Typical coupling efficiency